 Student Eligibility Requirements for HEERF

-With the June 17, 2020 federal district court ruling in the case brought by the California Community Colleges Chancellor’s Office, we have updated our eligibility requirements accordingly.
-To be eligible for a CARES Act HEERF Grant, a student must be enrolled and attending classes while these funds are available at IVC; declare IVC their college of record for purposes of receiving a CARES Act HEERF Grant and now meet the now-current eligibility requirements for California Community College students.
+With the June 17, 2020, federal district court ruling in the case brought by the California Community Colleges Chancellor’s Office, we updated our eligibility requirements accordingly.
+To be eligible for a HEERF Grant, a student must be enrolled and attending classes while these funds are available at IVC; declare IVC their college of record for purposes of receiving a HEERF Grant and now meet the now-current eligibility requirements for California Community College students.